Current Tax Information

-The AccessMyGov website provides you with all your property tax information including current and delinquent taxes.
-It enables you to look up your property, your tax assessments, tax payments, and a number of different things.
+The bsaonline.com website provides you with all your property tax information including current and delinquent taxes.
+It enables you to look up your property, your tax assessments, tax payments, and you can pay delinquent taxes online.
 If you create an account, you can save your properties as favorites to easily access them the next time you visit the website.

 Here’s a link to the Tax Records of Van Buren County Municipality, where the residents of Columbia Township’s tax records are accessible.
 Van Buren County Tax Records –>